 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
 The net pension liability of the Plan is measured as of June 30, 2018 for the 2019 fiscal year, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017 rolled forward to June 30, 2018 using standard update procedures.
-The net pension liability of the plan is measured as of June 30, 2017 for the 2018 fiscal year, and the total pension liability for the Plan used to calculate the net pension liability are actuarial valuation as of June 30, 2017 rolled forward to June 30, 2018 fiscal year, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016 rolled forward to June 30, 2017 using standard update procedures.
+The net pension liability of the plan used to calculate the net pension liability for the Plan used to calculate the net pension liability are procedures.
+The net pension liability of the plan is measured as of June 30, 2017 for the 2018 fiscal year, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016 rolled forward to June 30, 2017 using standard update procedures.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plans relative to the projected contributions of all participating employers, actuarially determined.
 The District's proportionate share of the net pension liability for the Plan was as follows: